 houses in residential street

-• To not proceed with the 50% reduction in foreign income subject to tax in 2025/26 for those who lose access to the remittance basis on 6 April 2025 and are not eligible for the UK Foreign Income and Gains (FIG) regime.
+• it will not proceed with the 50% reduction in foreign income subject to tax in 2025/26 for those who lose access to the remittance basis on 6 April 2025 and are not eligible for the new Foreign Income and Gains (FIG) regime

-We would not advocate implementing any planning until the detail of the proposed changes is known.
 As with any tax law the devil is in the detail.
-However, we would certainly recommend that clients consider the implications of the proposed changes based on what we currently know and consider what solutions may be appropriate, in order to be ready to implement that planning assuming no further changes when the legislation is published.
+However, we would certainly recommend that clients consider the implications of the proposed changes based on what we now know and consider what solutions may be appropriate, so they are ready to act when the legislation is published.

 Possible planning options